 Community feedback highlighted several important priorities:

-• Strong support for pathways and features that make the reserve easier to access.
+Strong support for making the reserve easier to access.

 Council responses and actions

-• Family-friendly spaces: The new concept design prioritises terraced BBQ and picnic areas to create welcoming spaces for families and visitors.
+Family-friendly spaces: The new concept design prioritises terraced BBQ, picnic areas and updated play equipment to create welcoming spaces for families and visitors.

-• Environmental care: The design retains native vegetation and minimises ecological impact while improving amenity areas.
+Environmental care: The design retains and supplements native vegetation, and minimises ecological impact while improving amenity areas.

-• Safety and maintenance: Lighting and maintenance considerations have been incorporated into the design phase.
+Safety and maintenance: Maintenance and lighting considerations have been incorporated to support safety and usability.

-• Accessibility: We’re committed to improving access as much as possible within the current scope of works.
+Accessibility: Whilst we are not able to provide an additional pathway at this time, weβre committed to improving access as much as possible within the current scope of works.

-βž• Construction of elements outside current scope (such as additional pathway and furniture) is subject to future funding availability.
+β Construction of elements outside current scope (such as an additional pathway) is subject to future funding availability.